Swastik-RUG/SoftwareEvolutionPinot/README.md

 The script also provides an exclude list **WORD_LIST="Your file"** to exclude any files from the compilation.

 Note: The Script file is currently in its early stages and will undergo refactoring.

+### A prebuilt version of the Pinot source code can be found in the "/SoftwareEvolutionPinot/tree/main/build-tools/cpa_out" folder.